texhex/BiosSledgehammer/README.md

 ```
 **Note**: BIOS Sledgehammer enforces that the source files are stored in a sub folder called ``BIOS-<VERSION>``.
 If the desired BIOS version is 1.37, the BIOS files need to be stored in ``\BIOS-1.37\``.
 Given that the current model folder is ``\Models\HP EliteBook 850 G1``, the entire path would be ``\Models\HP EliteBook 850 G1\BIOS-1.37``.

-The source folder is then copied to %TEMP% (to avoid any network issues) and the process is started from there.
-Because the update utility sometimes restarts itself, it is waited until the process noted in COMMAND does no longer appear as running process.
+The source folder is then copied to %TEMP% (to avoid any network issues) and the update process is started from there.
+Because the update utility sometimes restarts itself, the execution is paused until the process noted in COMMAND is no longer running.
 If any **.log* file was generated in the local folder, the content is added to the normal BIOS Sledgehammer log.
 A restart is requested after that because the “real” update process happens during POST, after the restart.

 If anything goes wrong during the process, an error is generated.